Grapes42/Anabasii/README.md

 $ reboot
 ```

-Then port forward your server and get a domain name.
+Then port forward your server and get a domain.
+If you are new/don't know what portforwarding is [this](https://www.youtube.com/watch?v=CLunOJZqmc0) video may be helpful.

+Getting a domain can be done via services like [Google Domains](https://domains.google/).
+Or if you don't have money like me, use something like [No-IP](https://www.noip.com/).

+If at any point you need to grab your public ip this command works nicely ```curl ifconfig.me```

 ## Disclaimer